eabase/VanillaMT4/README.txt

     Relocating entire MT4 directory and all clones to a different location/computer/VPS:
         1. Copy the parent directory and all of its contents to the target location
         2. Run the setup.exe program and select the option to Refresh Launch Shortcuts

+!!!
+IMPORANT !!!
+DO NOT RENAME THE DIRECTORIES